Skip to main content

 Security

-The security of your application is critical, especially when handling user inputs.
+Application security is paramount, especially when handling user input.

-1. Input Validation and Sanitization: Never trust user inputs.
-Before sending them to the API, sanitize them to remove any potentially malicious code or "prompt injection" instructions.
-Also, limit their size to prevent abuse.
+1. Input Validation and Sanitization: Never trust user input.
+Before sending it to the API, sanitize it to remove any potentially malicious code or "prompt injection" instructions.
+Also limit their size to prevent abuse.

 def sanitize_input(user_input: str) -> str: